I love The Karate Kid. There, I said it.

 More to the point, everyone should have a spiritual director.
 More than a mentor, a good spiritual director can help you navigate the spiritual life and achieve depths you never could on your own.
 Have you asked or given another the chance to guide you, spiritually?

-Anyone in Youth Ministry knows the drama that comes when teens in the Youth Group date and break up.
-What about when Youth Ministers or Core Members do?
-Take the high road.
+Anyone in Youth Ministry knows the drama that comes when teens in the youth group date and break up.
+What about when youth ministers or Core Members do?
+Take the high rode.
 Deal with situations.
 Invite people to take breaks when necessary, if you do, it won’t be such a dramatic or “Cruel Summer.”

-Let’s not forget that Mr. Miyagi was not just a karate guru, he was a true servant…he was the custodian.
-The sooner the church custodian feels loved by the Youth Ministry Team, the sooner others will get blamed for the T.V. cart being put back in the wrong closet.
+Let’s not forget that Mr. Miyagi was not just a karate guru, he was a true servant… he was the custodian.
+The sooner the custodian feels loved by the youth ministry team, the sooner others will get blamed for the T.V. cart being put back in the wrong closet.